-^aHo and Lee (1986).
+^aT.
+Ho & S. B. Lee (1986).
 Thomas Lee is a "billionaire founder" of Thomas H. Lee Partners LP, according to Bloomberg on May 26, 2012.

 No-Arbitrage Models (concluded)

 - No-arbitrage models can specify the dynamics of zero-coupon bond prices, forward rates, or the short rate. - Bond price and forward rate models are usually non-Markovian (path dependent). - In contrast, short rate models are generally constructed to be explicitly Markovian (path independent). - Markovian models are easier to handle computationally.